atsushieno/aap-core/docs/DEVELOPERS.md

 VST3 support would be considered similarly, with vst3sdk in mind (but with no actual concrete plan).
 This (again) does not necessarily mean that *we* provide the bridge.

+### AAP Kotlin hosting API

+AAP hosting API is exposed to Kotlin to some extent, but it is for kind of compromised feature.
+Kotlin is not designed to be realtime safe, Android Binder for applications is not RT-safe either, but that's another story, we'd keep trying to make native implementation closer to RT-safe.

+At the same time, even with the native API, we still have to resort to Kotlin (JVM) API, as there is no NDK API to query and bind Android Service.
+Therefore, in some AAP native API, we dynamically query and bind AudioPluginServices.
+We actually manage client's bound AudioPluginServices using `org.androidaudioplugin.hosting.AudioPluginServiceConnector` and `org.androidaudioplugin.hosting.PluginServiceConnection`.

 ### AAP native hosting API

 It is similar to LV2.
 Ports are connected only by index and no port instance structure for runtime buffers.